-Your emotional health is just as important as your physical health – and both can affect each other.
-Connect with other patients and families during and after treatment.
-It’s always best to talk with someone who understands your situation.
-Make sure you take time for yourself when you feel overwhelmed or stressed, such as reading a book, going for a walk, spending time with a pet, or meditating.
-Ask to speak to a psychologist, social worker, or chaplain if you need to discuss your emotional health.
-You may also benefit from regularly talking to a therapist or counselor about your experiences during and after treatment.
-Talk with your primary care provider to help decide the best treatment options.
+Your mental health is just as important as your physical health – and they can affect each other.
+Make sure you take time for yourself when you feel overwhelmed or stressed.
+Read a book, go for a walk, spend time with a pet, or meditate.
+Ask to speak to a psychologist, social worker, or clergy member if you need to discuss your mental health.